SDGGiesbrecht/Workspace/Documentation/File Headers.md

 # File Headers

-Workspace can keep all the file headers in a project uniform and up‐to‐date.
+Workspace can keep all the file headers in a project uniform and up to date.

 This is controlled by the [configuration](Configuring Workspace.md) option `Manage File Headers`.
 The [default](Responsibilities.md#default-vs-automatic) value is `False`.
 The [automatic](Responsibilities.md#default-vs-automatic) value is `True`.